TechxArtisanStudio/Openterface/docs/wip.md

 ## Product Overview

-Our **Openterface** mini-KVM enables a host (currently compatible only with macOS) to control a target device (compatible with Windows, macOS, Linux, Android, iOS).
-This setup removes the need for additional keyboards, mice, and monitors, making it an ideal solution for efficient and clutter-free computer management.
+Our **Openterface Mini-KVM** is designed to seamlessly integrate your workflow.
+It allows a host device (currently compatible with macOS) to control a target device (compatible with Windows, macOS, Linux, Android, iOS).
+By eliminating the need for extra keyboards, mice, and monitors, it offers an efficient and clutter-free solution for managing multiple computers.

 ### Slogan